Lacy quickened her pace.

 “Every bit, Penny.
 And the margarita was strong.”
 She wondered if the young woman always dressed Goth or if she embraced the spirit of the Grand View Hotel’s reputation.
 The night shift and the Agatha Christie setting suited her look.
 “I think I’m tired.
 I better get to bed.”

 Penny smiled an impish, close-mouthed grin.
 “Got big plans for tomorrow?”
 She crossed her arms on the white marble counter.
 Black, elbow-length gloves with the fingers missing displayed delicate fingers ending in black nail polish.

-“I’m getting out tomorrow for some research I’m doing, art gallery and maybe a museum.”
+“I’m getting out for some research I’m doing, art gallery, and maybe a museum.”
 Lacy breathed in the musky scent of the ages-old lobby.
 Or maybe the Black Fairy’s perfume?

-“Are you writing a book or something on Flagstaff?”
+“Are you writing a book or something on Timberline?”

 “No, I’m trying to find the artist of some sketches left to me.”
 She yawned.
 “And I better get to bed so I’ve got the energy for the long day tomorrow.”
 She hiked her purse strap higher on her shoulder.
 “Is there a park nearby or somewhere I could do a little running in the morning?”

 “A small park.
 One block north and a couple of blocks west.
 But it’s pretty small.”